clarkmit/DepPre/README.md

 Link to colab: https://colab.research.google.com/drive/1lhAUNdN560OZEO--pxPPmu9PZG9NXlEt#scrollTo=f5DW-i1ZWylJ

 The colab should be run on a minimum of T4 GPU.
-If you were to run it locally, please ensure you have >= 10 GB of GPU RAM as the TabPFN model will take up your GPU RAM, and >= 10 GB System RAM for the feature combinations.
+If you were to run it locally, please ensure you have >= 10 GB of GPU RAM as TabPFN will take up your GPU RAM, and >= 10 GB System RAM for the feature combinations.

 ## Central Project Aim
 Address the fundamental question: Which of a vast range of currently available biopsychosocial measurements best predict hallmark psychiatric outcomes?
 Feature-sets are organized both within and across an ontology of theory-driven, commonly used, or potentially informative categories (upon a rough biopsychosocial gradient) to assess both hierarchical and interactive predictive power.